pkaig/Rotorflight-Docs/docs/Controllers/matek_heli.md

 ![UARTS](./img/mt-ports.png)

 ### Onboard BEC
- The Matec G474Heli contains a 5A-8A peak, Variable voltage (5v or 7.2v) BEC to supply the servos.
+ The Matek G474Heli contains a 5A-8A peak, Variable voltage (5v or 7.2v) BEC to supply the servos.
 The BEC will supply 5v by default and 7.2 v when the solder bridge is connected.
 THis is powered by the VBat connection.

 :::caution
 If using an external BEC the internal BEC MUST be disabled via the [Vx Off] solder bridge.